adepuravikrishna/TakeHomeAssesment/README.md

 # Flight Reservation

 This project allows you to reserve seats in flight.
 Rervations.txt will be generated when we initially run the program.
 We only need SeatReservation.java file to run test everything.
+For readability all other calsses, interfaces are included in same file.
 ## Installation
 Below is the output produced by the program
 ```sh